AckerlyXu/heima/articles/stream-analytics/stream-analytics-define-inputs.md

 ---
-title: Data connection: Data stream inputs from an event stream | Azure
+title: 'Data connection: Data stream inputs from an event stream | Azure'
 description: Learn about setting up a data connection to Stream Analytics called 'inputs'.
 Inputs include a data stream from events, and also reference data.
 keywords: data stream, data connection, event stream
 services: stream-analytics